 100% snob free wine zone where everyone can come learn about wine, no matter who you are or how new you are to wine.

-Jonathon Alsop is the founder & executive director of the Boston Wine School and author of The Wine Lover’s Devotional and In Vino Veritas.
-He is also a commentator for National Public Radio.
-His most recent book is Wine Life: A Collection Of Verses.
-Jonathon began writing about wine, food, and travel in 1988 and emerged as a wine expert through his syndicated wine column In Vino Veritas.
-He has contributed numerous articles to the Associated Press, Frequent Flyer Magazine, La Vie Claire, Beverage Business Magazine, Mobil Travel Guides, Fodor’s Travel Guides, Boston Globe, and many others.
+The school largely extends Jonathon’s wine career, which many consider Boston’s unofficial wine celebrity.
+He began writing about wine, food, and travel in 1988 and emerged as a wine expert through his syndicated wine column “In Vino Veritas” in the late 1990’s.
+He has also written articles for the Associated Press, Frequent Flyer Magazine, La Vie Claire, Beverage Business Magazine, Mobil Travel Guides, Fodor’s Travel Guides, Boston Globe, etc.

 My favorite thing about “Sideways” is the beautiful soliloquy Madsen delivers as she explains why she loves wine.
 My least favorite thing was how I cringed every time the Wine Guy said something idiotic about wine that I’d heard myself say before.